maklumatpemankanan/pidp1-joystick-mod/readme.md

 this modification adds 2 9-pin-joystick (like from the atari 2600 or c64) to the pidp1 over wifi.<br>
 <br>
 Its a quick and dirty mod, but it works (2025 11 22)<br>
+The modification is tested on ubuntu 24.04LTS, with a clean install of the pidp1-software

 ******************************************